fredzannarbor/pagekicker-community/scripts/voice/chatbot_scenario.md

 My response:

 > PageKicker's most validated by $$$ use case at this point is as a command line application for rapidly generating draft reports that can then be edited--thus shaving many hours off the time it takes to go from blank page to half-way done.
 Thus gathering parameters and narrowing them down is important.
 What I would really like is to be able to say "PageKicker, build me a book about X", then have the system elicit parameters and burrow down into tradeoffs, all of which would create & launch a command line, that could then be saved for future use by the operator.
-> PageKicker's most validated by $$$ use case at this point is as a
-> command line application for rapidly generating draft reports that can
-> then be edited--thus shaving many hours off the time it takes to go
-> from blank page to half-way done.
-Thus gathering parameters and
-> narrowing them down is important.
-What I would really like is to be
-> able to say "PageKicker, build me a book about X", then have the
-> system elicit parameters and burrow down into tradeoffs, all of which
-> would create & launch a command line, that could then be saved for
-> future use by the operator.